 As you begin this wonderful memorial day weekend, let us remember those leaders who gave the ultimate sacrifice to maintain the vision of our country.
 We salute you!

->

-> Take time this weekend to reflect on the following:
+Take time this weekend to reflect:

->

-> 1. Who is the pilot of your career?
+1. Who is the pilot of your career?

 2. What areas in your career have you not been accountable?
 How can you improve?

 3. What issues have you allowed to hold you back in your career?